Tour B - The Delights of Brooklyn

 Saturdays, 10:15 am - 5:00 pm, $99

-This special bike tour of Brooklyn starts with a ride through the historic Lower East Side.
+This special tour starts with a ride through the historic Lower East Side.
 Once the most densely populated neighborhood in the world(!), it is now a very “in” section with a thriving nightlife, as well as an authentic Soviet era, larger than life, statue of Lenin!

 Leaving Manhattan, we dive into the delights offered by the borough of Brooklyn as we pedal over the new Williamsburg Bridge bike path.
-We enter the "hip," artistic neighborhood of Williamsburg and head to the Big Apple's best micro-brewery, The Brooklyn Brewery.
-Its 1860's building has been beautifully restored to its bare brick and wood timbers.
-Here you can sample its top-rated beer, ale, or stout on tap.
-(While those under 21 are welcome to enter, they and other tea-toddlers have the option of browsing through a vintage, hip clothing store for the latest in worn-only-once very stylish clothing!)
+We enter the "hip," artistic neighborhood of Williamsburg and head to one of the Big Apple's truly underground micro-brewery.
+Here you can sample its artisinal beers and ale, or stout on tap.
+(Only our riders aged 21 and older will be allowed to drink.
+Those under 21 will be forced to thirstily watch!)

 Only a short ride away, yet centuries back in time, we pass a Hassidic "shtetl," like that made famous in Fiddler On The Roof.
 Here the orthodox Jewish population still tries to live as it did before the Holocaust.
 On this, the Jewish Sabbath, all the businesses are closed as the synagogue becomes the focal point of existence.